badrib/test1/README.md

 </table>

-In all the above API's the response from target is passed back to the original caller.
+In all the above API's, the response from target is passed back to the original caller.

 *Webproxy API*